hrkfdn/ncspot/README.md

 ## Usage

+* Install the latest release using `cargo install ncspot`
 * Build using `cargo build --release`
 * For debugging, pass a debug log filename, e.g. `ncspot -d debug.log`

+## Audio backends

+By default ncspot is built using the Rodio backend.
+To make it use the PortAudio backend (e.g. for *BSD or macOS), you need to recompile ncspot with the `portaudio_backend` feature:

+* `cargo run --no-default-features --features portaudio_backend,cursive/pancurses-backend`

 ### Key Bindings